Building sustainability into the device lifecycle:

 Looking beyond the here and now

-Making the connection between what’s important to your organization’s sustainability goals and then integrating that into your IT and sourcing strategies will require new sourcing policies, standards, and market intelligence to better align to your wider business and sustainability goals.
+Making the connection between what’s important to your organization’s sustainability goals and then integrating that into your IT and sourcing strategies will require new sourcing policies, standards, and market intelligence to better align with your wider business and sustainability goals.

 For now, from acquisition to retirement, SHI’s device lifecycle management services can help you achieve maximum value from your most critical and costly IT assets, while ensuring your end-of-life technology is disposed of in a manner that is compliant with applicable contracts, legal obligations, and current environmental standards.